• Skip to primary navigation

 Geofencing is a type of proximity marketing that uses GPS or radio frequency (RF) to construct a virtual geographic borderline around a specific location.
 Businesses can use geofencing to target mobile users within a certain radius of their store or office.

-When users enter the geofenced area, they can receive a push notification with information about the business, like triggering location-based discounts or coupons.
+When users enter the geofenced area, they can receive marketing messages, like triggering location-based discounts or coupons.
 Geofencing can also target employees of a specific company or visitors to a trade show or conference.

 Ultrasound